 She wanted to know if I thought the last line was too direct.
 I told her that men tend to respond to directness and strength.
 I told her to emphasize that this is the direction we are going with and to stop worrying about what he thought.

-But then I thought about all those times in my life when I did the same thing.
+Then I thought about all those times in my life when I did the same thing.
 All the times my college roommate said or did something disrespectful and I just laughed instead of asking her to stop.
 When I told my brother that I’d been grabbed by a man at a club, and all my brother said was that dating was a “contact sport.”
 The time I started a new job and was so desperate to fit in, that I never stood up for myself when my coworkers threw me under the bus.
 My politeness and deference came from not only being a woman but also a person of color.
 I watched my mother, a well-educated, dark-skinned black woman, navigate the corporate world.
 Even in the Bay Area where I grew up, she still faced adversity.
 If she spoke up she was “angry” or “unprofessional.”
 If she was silent she was “lazy” or “disinterested.”

-A 2015 study the American Psychological Association found that when men express anger, they are seen as credible.
+When men express anger, they are seen as credible.
 When women express themselves in the same way they are often viewed as emotional and even untrustworthy.
 And this negative response to women begins in childhood.
 According to Linguist Robin Lakoff:

 “a girl is damned if she does, damned if she doesn’t.
 If she refuses to talk like a lady, she is ridiculed and subjected to criticism as unfeminine; if she does learn, she is ridiculed as unable to think clearly, unable to take part in a serious discussion: in some sense, as less than fully human.”